The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 McKinsey also invests significantly in maintaining its alumni network.
 The firm has also developed the biggest number of Fortune 500 leadership executives, with whom it still has close ties.
 McKinsey regularly organized knowledge and networking events with alumni and current consultants alike.

-Currently, McKinsey employes close to 35.000 people and is rapidly expanding both organically as well as through the acquisition of high profile niche specialists in technology, analytics, design, and many more areas.
+Currently, McKinsey employs close to 35.000 people and is rapidly expanding both organically as well as through the acquisition of high-profile niche specialists in technology, analytics, design, and many more areas.
 The role of traditional consulting is definitely changing.

-If you want to read more about the daily life of a McKinsey consultant, check out our interview here: https://strategycase.com/the-life-of-a-mckinsey-consultant-in-germany
+If you want to read more about the daily life of a McKinsey consultant and global salary levels, check out our report and interview:

 Common feedback about McKinsey from its employees: